Brisbane designs winning bid for DRS2020

 “Design has many applications in our daily lives and I’m delighted that DRS2020 will provide the opportunity for industry and academia to discuss its future impact on how we live, work and play.”

-Brisbane Convention Bureau General Manager Juliet Alabaster said the winning bid added to the Bureau’s continuing success in growing the city’s business events industry.
+Brisbane Business Events General Manager Juliet Alabaster said the winning bid added to the team’s continuing success in growing the city’s business events industry.

-“The collaboration between the Brisbane Convention Bureau and Griffith University delivered an outstanding bid that showcased our city’s design research credentials, an inclusive cross-disciplinary approach, on-the-ground support and unbeatable location,” Ms Alabaster said.
+“The collaboration between the Brisbane Business Events and Griffith University delivered an outstanding bid that showcased our city’s design research credentials, an inclusive cross-disciplinary approach, on-the-ground support and unbeatable location,” Ms Alabaster said.

 “Outside of the conference room, delegates of DRS2020 can look forward to soaking up Brisbane’s trademark sunny days and enjoy a bounty of local cultural and dining experiences.”